mukhamadazistholib/marinegeo.github.io/_module-groups/panamex.md

 Fouling community development will be scored by photographing the panels every 2 weeks.
 Panel photos will then be uploaded to a Smithsonian dropbox account and analysed for community composition centrally at the Smithsonian.

-See the detailed protocol document linked at the top of this page.

 ## Data curation